Seeing the World

 Seeing the World (also known as A Roamin' Holiday) is a 1927 silent Our Gang film, directed by Robert F. McGowan and Anthony Mack.
-It was the 57th Our Gang short subject released.
+It was the 57th Our Gang short subject to be released.
 The film features James Finlayson and also a brief appearance by Stan Laurel, who later wrote: That "Seeing the World" is a very bad film, plus the print - I felt sorry for Finlayson practically working alone with nothing funny to do - He made every face in the book in this one.!!

 Plot

 The gang's teacher (James Finlayson) is trying to win a trip to Europe.
 He does win, but the gang accompanies him as well, which causes his trip to become a nightmare.
 The group treks through Venice, Rome, Pompeii, Naples, and London.
-Finally, the entourage ends up in Paris, where Farina manages to falls off the side of the Eiffel Tower.
-Finlayson tries desperately tries to rescue Farina, leading him to wake up from what was apparently a daydream caused by the gang tossing sleeping pills into his water.
+Finally, the entourage ends up in Paris, where Farina tries to retrieve her lost tooth stolen by a pigeon on the railings of the Eiffel Tower.
+Both Farina and Finlayson, who tries to rescue her, manage to fall off the side, presumably to their doom.
+Fortunately, as it turns out, he awakes; the whole adventure was a dream, from a sleep caused by the gang tossing sleeping potion into his water.